buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 ### SINECURVE
 Sine transition or sinusoidal transition was suggested 1937.
 The curvature function is built up of one period of a sine function.
 The sine curve is characterised by particularly advantageous smoothing properties at the end points.
 Compared to the clothoid, it is twice as long.

->NOTE&nbsp; also referred to as Klein curve.
+>NOTE  also referred to as Klein curve.

 **Base formula (Curvature)**
 !["Sine curve transition segment"](../../figures/ifcalignmenthorizontalsegmenttypeenum-sinecurve.png "Figure 1 &mdash; Curvature for horizontal Sine curve transition segment")